lex00-zz/nublar/python/flask/README.md

 ## Overview

-This is a one line Flask application to demonstrate deployment to Digital Ocean with Nublar.
+This is a one line [Flask](http://flask.pocoo.org/) application.

+The example deploys it to [Digital Ocean](https://www.digitalocean.com/products/compute/) using [Ansible](http://docs.ansible.com/ansible/latest/index.html)

 ## project requirements